Android-Mobile-Applications/Taste-Me/README.md

 <h1 align="center">Taste Me</h1>

 ### Creativity
+  TasteMe offers an innovative way to get familiar with and enjoy the cusine from every region around the world.
+  The users are given the opportunity to choose traditional meals directly from the map and check their authentic recipes.

 ### Value to the end user
+  Users can save their favourite recipes in a local db and also to keep a shopping list.

 ### Use custom Views

 ### Use animations
  - Progress ring
+ - Adding rows

 ### Device APIs
   1. Connection API